 laboratories in Queen’s Schools.

 The Natural History Museum can also be found in Queen’s Schools.
-Opened in 1875 to house the Thackeray Collection of British Birds, this museum has been on its present site since 1895, and generations of students at Eton and from other local schools have enjoyed learning from its extensive and well-displayed collection.
+Opened in 1875 to house the Thackeray Collection of British Birds, this museum has been on its present site since 1895, and generations of boys at Eton and from other local schools have enjoyed learning from its extensive and well-displayed collection.
 The collection continues to grow and now houses over 17,000 objects, most of which are on display.
-Among the many items available for pupils to study are fossils from the pre-Cambrian era onwards, the critically endangered and nocturnal Kakapo parrot from New Zealand and over 1,400 eggs collected in the late 19th century.
+Among the many items available for boys to study are fossils from the pre-Cambrian era onwards, the critically endangered and nocturnal Kakapo parrot from New Zealand and over 1,400 eggs collected in the late 19th century.

 At the heart of Eton is School Library, which provides over 30,000 resources including books, music CDs, audio CDs, magazines and a range of online resources accessible throughout the College.
 There is also a large suite of computers and printing facilities.

 The Library is staffed by a team of five librarians who manage the collection and teach study skills.
-Qualified librarians provide tutorials to support pupils’ independent learning and ensure boys are able to search, manage and analyse information confidently.
-School Library also aims to support the academic and leisure needs of our pupils, with an extensive collection of fiction supported by staff-run initiatives throughout the year to encourage reading for pleasure.
+Qualified librarians provide tutorials to support boys’ independent learning and ensure boys are able to search, manage and analyse information confidently.
+School Library also aims to support the academic and leisure needs of our boys, with an extensive collection of fiction supported by staff-run initiatives throughout the year to encourage reading for pleasure.

 Departmental libraries with more specialised materials are also available for art, classics, geography, history, mathematics, and music.